TanShets/The-Ship-Wayfinder/README.md

       where d = degrees, m = minutes, s = seconds

 Output will be in the form of a graph of nodes and connecting edges for the desired path.

+coord.txt consists of insert commands which can be used to insert into the table for your use.